 A Simple Comparison

 This is likely what you’re after.
-But before we dig into the similarities and differences between regular term and no medical exam term, keep in mind they are both term life insurance policies.
-The coverage they offer is exactly the same.
+But before we dig into the similarities and differences between normal term and no medical exam term, keep in mind they are both term life insurance policies.
+The coverage they offer is the same.
 They both offer different term periods (e.g. 10 years, 20 years) and both pay a death benefit to your beneficiary if you die during the term period.

 That said, here are the highlights for each.